mrsilver76/groupmachine/README.md

 You can also choose to append date information (using `-a` or `--append`) to locations you visit frequently to differentiate those albums.
 For instance, using `--append MMMM yyyy` would label your album as “_Paris, Le Marais and Versailles (April 2025)_”

-To use this feature, you’ll need to download one of the [GeoNames database files](https://www.geonames.org/datasources/), which are quite large and may take some time to process, especially the comprehensive `allCountries` dataset.
+To use this feature, you’ll need to download one of the [GeoNames database files](https://www.geonames.org/datasources/), which are quite large and may take some time to process, especially the comprehensive `allCountries.txt` dataset.
 The location names are based on popular or significant nearby places, so while usually accurate, they might not always perfectly match your exact photo spots.

-To use the GeoNames data, you need to manually unzip the file and use `-g` (`--geocode`) with the full path and filename of the resulting `txt` file.
+To use the GeoNames data, you need to manually decompress the `.zip` file and use `-g` (`--geocode`) with the full path and filename of the resulting `.txt` file.

 >[!TIP]
->If your photos span multiple countries, consider using the full `allCountries.txt` GeoNames dataset for best results.
+>If your photos span multiple countries, consider using the full `allCountries.txt` dataset for best results.
 It can take several minutes to load, but ensures accurate location names across borders.

 ## 📦 Download